lawrencelilol/lawrencelilol/README.md

 - 🌱 I’m currently learning React
 - 💬 Ask me about Food and Basketball
 - 📫 How to reach me: tiantonl@andrew.cmu.edu
-- ⚡ Fun fact: I am a Fun Guy
+- ⚡ Fun fact: I am a Fun Guy!

 ### Welcome to my GitHub profile!